MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/view-usage-reports.md

 - **Recommendations Displayed.** The number of times a single item, page or document was displayed as a recommendation.

-- **Recommendations Clicked.** The number of times s single item, page or document was clicked when it was displayed as a recommendation.
+- **Recommendations Clicked.** The number of times a single item, page or document was clicked when it was displayed as a recommendation.

 If you have added any custom usage event types, these will also be displayed.